Azure/iot-operations-sdks/doc/setup.md

 ## Local artifacts

 As part of the deployment script, the following files are created in the local environment, to facilitate connection and authentication to the MQTT broker.
-These files are located in the `.session` directory found at the repository root.
+These files are located in the `.session` directory, found at the repository root.

 > [!NOTE]
-> For applications that will be deployed to the cluster in production, SAT authentication is the preferred method of connecting to the MQTT broker.
+> For applications that will be deployed to the cluster, SAT  is the preferred authentication method for connecting to the MQTT broker.

 | File | Description |
 |-|-|